hitchtest/hitch/docs/tutorials/django.rst

 Before you can write a line of test code for your harness, you first need to write some simple code to run your code.
-This is known as the execution engine_.
-In hitch, this takes the form of a very basic python unit test test case, looking like this:
+This is known as the execution engine.
+In hitch, this takes the form of a very basic python unit test case, looking like this:

 .. code-block:: python